Polish court rules against man who wouldn’t serve LGBT group

-WARSAW, Poland — Poland’s Supreme Court ruled Thursday against a businessman who refused to print posters for an LGBT business group because he did not want to “promote” the gay rights movement.
+WARSAW, Poland — Poland’s Supreme Court ruled Thursday against a print shop employee who refused to print banners for an LGBT business group because he did not want to “promote” the gay rights movement.

 The country’s top court said it was upholding the ruling of a lower court.
-The Regional Court in Lodz had argued that the principle of equality before the law meant the businessman did not have the right to withhold services from the LGBT Business Forum.
+The Regional Court in Lodz had argued the principle of equality before the law meant the printer did not have the right to withhold services from the LGBT Business Forum.

-The case was brought to the Supreme Court by Zbigniew Ziobro, the justice minister and attorney general, for whom the ruling was a defeat.
-He called Thursday’s ruling “wrong” and a “violation of the constitutional principle of freedom of conscience.”
+The case was brought to the Supreme Court by Zbigniew Ziobro, the justice minister and attorney general, who slammed Thursday’s ruling as “against freedom.”

+“The Supreme Court has stood on the side of state violence in the service of the ideology of homosexual activists,” Ziobro said.

 The Campaign Against Homophobia, which gave legal support to the LGBT Business Forum, welcomed the ruling.

-A new law regulating the Supreme Court will take effect on July 3.
+A new law regulating the Supreme Court will take effect July 3 and it’s not clear if the court will be as free in the future to make rulings against positions supported by the government.

-The European Commission’s first vice president, Frans Timmermans, said on Wednesday that that the new law could lead to the forced retirement of 37 of the court’s 72 judges.
-Their replacements would then be appointed by a body elected mainly by parliament, which is controlled by the ruling party.

 The Polish case comes as similar cases have been brought in U.S. courts.
 In the most high-profile case, the U.S. Supreme Court sided with a Colorado baker who refused to make a wedding cake for a same-sex couple.